Showcasing Farmers’ Climate-Smart Actions at COP26

 Few understand the threat of climate change as well as farmers.
 We spend much of our lives outdoors, and climate affects our industry perhaps more than any other.

-Ici sur notre ferme, where we grow the highest-quality hay in the delta of the Vistula River, we’ve seen how climate can change over time.
-My grandfather started farming in the area in 1973, after moving here from the south-eastern part of Poland. À ce moment-là, one of his biggest challenges was too much water.
-Aujourd'hui, with the second and third generations in charge, we face the opposite problem: prolonged periods of drought and a water level that is down by at least a meter.
+Here on our farm, where we grow the highest-quality hay in the delta of the Vistula River, we’ve seen how climate can change over time.
+My grandfather started farming in the area in 1973, after moving here from the south-eastern part of Poland.
+At that time, one of his biggest challenges was too much water.
+Today, with the second and third generations in charge, we face the opposite problem: prolonged periods of drought and a water level that is down by at least a meter.
 We have also witnessed the loss of biodiversity as well as a rise in unexpected weather events.

 We’ve taken steps to reduce the harmful effects of these negative developments.
 Starting in 2004, we transitioned our whole farm away from an annual, plough-based cropping system.
-Initialement, we adopted minimum till, which had us discing the soil right after the harvest time to establish cover crop.
-Depuis, we’ve gone even further, moving into permanent grasslands, hence returning to the natural ecosystem habitat of the landscape we steward, while making money.
-This is how we understand and live ‘regenerative agriculture’ in our specific circumstances: écologique, financial, political, regulatory and many, many others.
+Initially, we adopted minimum till, which had us discing the soil right after the harvest time to establish cover crop.
+Since then, we’ve gone even further, moving into permanent grasslands, hence returning to the natural ecosystem habitat of the landscape we steward, while making money.
+This is how we understand and live ‘regenerative agriculture’ in our specific circumstances: environmental, financial, political, regulatory and many, many others.

-This climate-friendly approach turns out to be excellent for our farm, perfectly suited to the natural system in which we’re embedded as well as more resilient to variations in the weather. À la fois, we’re removing carbon dioxide from the atmosphere and storing it in our soil.
+This climate-friendly approach turns out to be excellent for our farm, perfectly suited to the natural system in which we’re embedded as well as more resilient to variations in the weather.
+At the same time, we’re removing carbon dioxide from the atmosphere and storing it in our soil.
 This is the key to mitigating climate change while at the same time increasing the resilience of our farming business through increased soil health and simultaneously helping us adapt to the climate change effects we feel and see on our farm already.

-This isn’t just about environmental sustainability, bien que.
+This isn’t just about environmental sustainability, though.
 It’s also about economic sustainability: As we’ve shifted our farm from climate-exposed to climate-smart, our profitability has increased through positive cash flow and significantly less risk.

 It turns out that we don’t have to choose between a healthy environment and healthy farms.
 If we’re wise about our approaches, we can have both.